-Greg Grothaus posted an article today entitled Why you should know just a little Awk.
+Greg Grothaus posted an article today entitled Why you should learn just a little Awk.
 The article recommends taking a few minutes to learn only the most basic parts of the Awk language.
 I find this interesting for several reasons.

 First, it is impressive what you can accomplish with just a few keystrokes in Awk.
 The language was designed for file munging and it does this very well.
 Many people, myself included, think of Perl as a language for file munging.
 And so it is, but I remember reading something from Larry Wall, creator of Perl, saying that he uses Awk for some tasks.